Look at how far we have come, ladies and gentlemen.

 Well, we'll have to wait.

-when the news got out last night, a lot of people had the same reaction you did.
+When the news got out last night, a lot of people had the same reaction you did.

 They knew if they didn't fund her, they'd be defunding themselves.

-They're gonna send her the money.
+They're going to send her the money.

 Mitt Romney's come out and endorsed her.